mlflow/mlflow-torchserve/README.md

 pip install mlflow-torchserve
 ```
 ## What does it do
-Installing this package uses python's amazing entrypoint mechanism to register the plugin into MLflow's
+Installing this package uses python's entrypoint mechanism to register the plugin into MLflow's
 plugin registry.
 This registry will be invoked each time you launch MLflow script or command line
 argument.